yncxcw/big-c/README.md

     <value>True</value>
 </property>
 ```
 Enable suspension based preemption for Capacity Scheduler.
-If this option is False, then only killed based preemption will be
+If this option is False, then only killing based preemption will be
 applied.

 In Capacity-site.xml